-Your motivation should be the driving force that inspires you to take on educating your child.
+Think about it.
+What is the driving force that will inspire you to take on educating your child day after day?

 2. What is your personality?

 I am an ambivert that loves lists, organizing, and being outdoors.
 I need some structure to feel accomplished, but not so much that I feel overwhelmed.
-Our weeks are intentionally planned to have both quiet time to regroup and quality social time to get energized.
+Our weeks are intentionally planned to have both downtime and quality social time.

 3. What personality traits do you recognize in your kids?

 Consider your children’s personalities and how you will manage if each of them learns differently.

 I suspect that your little ones are not cloned copies because mine are far from it (aside from their looks).
 My daughter is strong in reading and the arts and my son is strong in math and logic.

 Is your child an outdoor adventurer, a bookworm, a perfectionist, a rebel, self-driven, or indifferent?

 I have finally figured my bookworm and rebel out…..but man it would have been nice to think that through at the beginning.

 4. Will you enjoy learning alongside your children?